• Skip to primary navigation

 Advantages of Owning an Entry-Level Luxury Watch

 There are many advantages to owning an entry-level luxury watch.
 They’re a great way to gently dip your toes into the realm of luxury timekeeping without blowing all your savings.
-They typically range between $1000 and $10,000 and come in all sizes and styles.
-Going down the entry-level route is great for those who want more versatility and more options in their collection.
-Rather than stripping your savings for one high-end timepiece, entry-level prices allow you to own multiple watches at once.
+They typically range from $1000 to $10,000 and come in all sizes and styles.
+Going down the entry-level route is great for those who want more versatility and options in their collection.
+Rather than spending on one high-end timepiece, entry-level prices allow you to own multiple watches at once.

-If you want to get into watch collecting, choose one of these best beginner luxury watches.
-They all promise quality materials, precision, and all-important brand credibility.
-However, the entry-level luxury watches in this guide aren’t the only ones out there.
+If you want to get into watch collecting, choose one of these best beginner luxury watches that combine quality, precision, and most significantly brand credibility.
+However, these entry-level luxury watches aren’t the only ones out there.

 No matter where you look, most reputable brands will offer an affordable option for beginner collectors.
-So, if you’re still undecided and want to continue exploring the market for more options, here’s how to do it without making any rookie mistakes.
+So, if you feel indecisive and want to explore the market for more options, here’s how to do it without making any rookie mistakes.

 How To Select The Perfect Entry-Level Luxury Watch

-The market is brimming with a vast selection of men’s starter watches.
-Where do you even begin?
-Choosing amongst a sea of best entry-level automatic watches all depends on what you need and want.
-Before you begin, you may want to read our other guide on how to start a watch collection.
-And refreshing your memory on the do’s and don’ts of how to buy a watch is also helpful.
+The market is brimming with a vast variety of men’s starter watches.
+Where do you begin?
+Choosing amongst a sea of best entry-level automatic watches all depends on your requirements.
+For this you may want to give a read to our other guide on how to start a watch collection.
+And also refresh your memory on the do’s and don’ts of how to buy a watch.

-When buying any watch, whether it’s one of these best beginner watches for men or not, one piece of advice stands.
+When buying any watch, whether it’s one of these best beginner watches for men or not, one piece of advice stands out.
 Go with your instinct.
-That may sound a little gutsy, especially when buying your first luxury watch, but it’s crucial.
+That may sound a little gutsy, especially when buying your first luxury watch, but it’s more crucial than you think.
 You need to connect emotionally with your first watch.
 Otherwise, you’ll never wear it.
-Yes, features matter.
-But make sure you like the way it looks and feels on the wrist as a matter of priority.
+Yes, the features do matter, but your priority must be to ensure it looks and feels great on the wrist.

-Secondly, don’t let a seller or retailer intimidate you.
+Secondly, don’t let a seller or retailer influence your decision.
 Watches shouldn’t be a quick purchase.
-For the majority of us, it takes time to save up to afford one.
-You don’t want to hurry that decision-making process.
+For the majority of us, it takes a long time to save enough to afford one.
+Don’t make a rushed decision.
 Ask as many questions as you like.
 And remember, if the seller is genuine, he’ll happily stand there and answer all the questions you need to ask.

 Consider the functions and features you need in a watch, as well as size and your budget.
-Once you have the basic itinerary, you can enjoy the hunt – it’s all part of the fun!
-Don’t make watch-buying a chore or necessity.
-Go with the flow, listen to your gut, and enjoy the process!
+Once you have the basic itinerary, you can enjoy the hunt – it’s all part of the decision-making process!
+Don’t turn watch-buying into a boring chore.
+Go with the flow, listen to your gut, and make the process fun!

 Is Buying an Entry-Level Luxury Watch Worth It?

 In short, yes.
-When wondering, “Is buying an entry-level luxury watch worth it?” the answer is yes.
 The options in this guide are some of the best watches for beginner collectors.
 Entry-level watches from brands like Oris, Hamilton, Longines, and TAG Heuer are a gateway to affordable luxury.
 And while some collectors see them as building blocks for owning a grail watch, others don’t.
 Some collectors love wearing mid-range watches.
 You can wear them until they stop running well, then buy another.
 Some collectors prefer this option rather than paying thousands for regular services.
 Even so, most of these watches will run perfectly for just as long as more expensive options.

 Tips for Verifying the Authenticity of an Entry-Level Luxury Watch

-There is a method behind buying any luxury timepiece.
-Follow some basic guidelines until you become experienced in collecting and until buying becomes second nature to you.
-These tips for verifying the authenticity of an entry-level luxury watch will help you buy confidently.
+There is a method for buying any luxury timepiece.
+Follow some basic guidelines until you become experienced in collecting and buying the best option becomes second nature to you.
+These tips for verifying the authenticity of an entry-level luxury watch will help you buy it confidently.

-Firstly, I would always recommend you try it before you buy it wherever possible.
-If you’re buying from an independent dealer, you could always visit any nearby store.
-Here, you can try the model or its closest equivalent for size.
+Firstly, I would recommend you try it before you buy it whenever possible.
+If you’re buying from an independent dealer, you can always visit any nearby store.
+Here, you can try on the model or its closest equivalent for size.
 This is important because not all watches fit the same.
 There are many theories about how different dimensions sit on the wrist.
 Above all, consider the case shape, its thickness, and its weight.

-Meeting a seller in person allows you to check the watch over.
-Here, you can evaluate the watch for scratches, damage, or signs suggesting a counterfeit watch.
+Meeting a seller in person allows you to check the watch yourself.
+You can evaluate it for scratches, damage, or signs suggesting a counterfeit watch.
 There are ways to check for a fake Rolex, just like there are ways to check for a genuine Cartier watch.
-You can use many of these tips across the board, whether a Casio or a Patek.
+You can use these tips across the board, whether a Casio or a Patek.

-When buying any of these best men’s starter watches, however, get a good deal and a fair price.
+When buying any of these best starter watches for men, however, get a good deal and a fair price.
 Doing so will enable you to gradually build your collection with various complications and styles.

 Conclusion